vizdata-f21/homework-03/README.md

     -   Interpret the visualization.

-5.  **To annotate, or not to annotate.** There are two ways you can get text on a ggplot: `geom_text()` and `annoate(geom = "text")`.
+5.  **To annotate, or not to annotate?** There are two ways you can get text on a ggplot: `geom_text()` and `annoate(geom = "text")`.
 Which one should you use when? *Hint:* Watch [this video](https://www.rstudio.com/resources/rstudioglobal-2021/always-look-on-the-bright-side-of-plots/)